sebastiw/edts/README.md

   only the part before the `@`-sign and defaults to same name as the project.

   - `lib-dirs`

   A list of paths (relative to the project's root) where the project's code is located.
-All subdirectories of lib-dirs are assumed to be otp-applications.
+All subdirectories of lib-dirs are assumed to be otp-applications.
   Defaults to `'("lib")`.

   - `start-command`

   A custom command that EDTS should execute to start the project's Erlang node.
   If this is set, the command must set the node's sname to be the same as the value specified in the project's node-sname.
 The command must also not set the